 More details can be found here.

 The use of telehealth has significantly increased since the onset of the COVID-19 pandemic.
 While telehealth has proven to be an effective model of delivering care, third-party corporate telehealth providers operate in a completely virtual environment and generally have no relationship or interaction with a patient’s in-network provider.
 Last year, Newsom signed AB 457 (Santiago), which requires health plans and insurers to comply with specified notice and consent requirements if the plan or insurer offers a service via a third-party corporate telehealth provider.
 However, dental benefit plans were exempt from the requirements of AB 457 despite also steering patients to use third-party corporate telehealth providers.
 Telehealth is a useful tool in dentistry to triage patients experiencing pain or discomfort, but almost no dental care can be provided remotely.
 These triage appointments can unknowingly impact a patient’s visit-frequency limitations and annual maximums before the patient even sees a dentist in person for necessary treatment.
-This year, CDA is sponsoring AB 1982 by Assemblymember Miguel Santiago (D-Los Angeles), which will ensure patients also have the ability to make an informed decision about how to access their dental care, as they do for their medical care, by removing the dental exclusion from statute and direct dental benefit plans to provide a disclosure of the impact of third-party telehealth visits on a patient’s benefit limitations.
+This year, CDA is sponsoring AB 1982 by Assemblymember Miguel Santiago (D-Los Angeles), which will ensure patients have the ability to make an informed decision about how to access their dental care, as they do for their medical care, by removing the dental exclusion from statute and direct dental benefit plans to provide a disclosure of the impact of third-party telehealth visits on a patient’s benefit limitations.
 This bill will ensure patients receive quality telehealth services, protect the patient-provider relationship and provide better integration of care.
-AB 1982 passed out of the Assembly with bipartisan support and is now in the Senate.
+AB 1982 has been signed by Gov. Newsom and will take effect January 1, 2023.

 Over the past several years, CDA has worked to improve the transparency and value of dental benefit plans, hold dental plans accountable for how they spend premium dollars and level the playing field for dentists and consumers.
 Furthermore, the COVID-19 pandemic highlighted the ability of medical and dental plans to make record profits during a public health emergency by collecting the same amount in premiums while paying fewer claims, as patients were receiving care less often.
 Since the onset of the pandemic, costs of personal protective equipment have skyrocketed and been incredibly unpredictable, issues exacerbated by product scarcity, supply chain disruptions and price gouging.
 Many providers are still paying in the range of $10 to $25 per patient for medically necessary PPE, adding up to thousands of dollars of extra costs every month.
 Dental plans did not share in the burden of these costs in any substantial way, worsening the longer-term trend in which payments from plans remain stagnant while the cost of providing care continues to rise.
 CDA has advocated for a number of bills signed into law in recent years that strengthen transparency and accountability of dental plans.